Donat Mg: Habsburg Monarchy

-In 1908, a highly mineralized water spring was discovered by a team under the leadership of the geologist and inspector of the Karlovy Vary spa, dr. Joseph Knett.
-This mineral water was given the name DONAT.
+Kingdom of Yugoslavia

 In the interwar period, this part of Slovenia became a part of the Kingdom of Yugoslavia.
 Rogaška, as the most luxurious and modern resort in the entire territory, attracted the new elite, the government and military authorities and industrial moguls.

+Communist Yugoslavia

 Following the Second World War, new wells were found under the guidance of Professor Bać from Sarajevo and in collaboration with the Geological Institute in Ljubljana.
 This drilling signified a new beginning with regard to research and methods of capturing underground water in Slovenia.
 Up to the present time, the comprehensive geological, hydro-geological and geophysical research was carried out at Rogaška Slatina under the guidance of Professor Bać and Anton Nosan from the Geological Institute in Ljubljana.
 On the basis of the positive results of this research, quite a few wells were drilled for the capture of mineral water and CO_{2} gas which ensured a sufficient supply of mineral water, of type Donat (and Tempel), to the Health Spa Resort and its Bottling Complex.

+Independent Slovenia

 After Slovenian independence, the resort fell into disuse due to privatization, but it is now back on its feet, still reflecting its glorious past with many 19th century buildings lining the central promenade.
 Today Rogaška Slatina has several hotels Hoteli Rogaška, health resort Terme Rogaške, Spa park and several other facilities.

 Donat is a brand name registered by the company Droga Kolinska (located in Ljubljana) which is in turn owned by Atlantic Grupa and also produces Slovenia's best known soft drink, Cockta.
 Today, Donat is distributed in various European countries.